How To Write A Business Memo + PDF Template

 Actions Request

-The Purdue University Online Writing Lab shares this downloadable PDF example.
+The Purdue University Online Writing Lab shares this downloadable PDF document.
 It provides another strong example of proper formatting.

 Notice the format: